 Based on our results, we suggest that the primary aim of physics is not to explain, say, how the electron or the planets behave, as these are incidental to its main objective - that is, physics is not a theory extrinsic to the observer.
 Rather, physics is the model that describes my experience in nature as an observer.
-This experience admits a formal definition in terms of the production or receipt of a message of incremental contributions taken from a measure space over all experiments of nature, and we understand it as a model of experimenter freedom (due to its relationship with the same concept appearing in Bell's inequality).
-Then, as the laws of physics are derived as the result of maximizing experimenter freedom in nature, I thus perceive the laws of physics as inviolable because they definitionally limit my freedom of action in nature.
-Finally, since the laws of physics are derived as the result of an optimization problem, they need not be postulated directly.
+This experience admits a formal definition in terms of the production or receipt of a message of incremental contributions taken from a probability space over all experiments in nature, and we understand it as a model that maximizes experimenter freedom.
+Then, as the laws of physics are derived as the result of maximizing experimenter freedom in nature, I thus perceive the laws of physics as inviolable because they limit my freedom of action in nature.